sanfranciscoave/sanfranciscoave/content/posts/2024/2024-02-01-desk-tools.md

 ![Pens and pencils](/images/2024/2024-02-01-photo1.jpg)

   - **Fountain pen**
-    * Kaweco Sport for when I'm feeling extra fancy.
-I like writing checks with this pen, makes me feel like a boss who signs all the checks.
+    * Kaweco Sport for when I'm feeling fancy.
+Specifically, signing checks with this pen just hits different.
+I hope to one day pick up the brass version.
   - **Ball point pen**
     * Parker Jotter for everything else, it's a good pen, I love the *click* on this one.
   - **Mechanical pencil**